-ZONING CHANGE
+RECENT ZONING CHANGE

-City of Pittsburgh parcel number 2-L-42, formerly owned by Life's Work of Western PA, has been purchased by Duquesne University and is to be added to Duquesne's EMI District.
-Containing 6,368 square feet (0.1462 acres) and described in Figure 2.2, the site includes an existing red brick and concrete building, surface parking, and a Public Right of Way.
+City of Pittsburgh parcel number 2-L-42, formerly owned by Life's Work of Western PA, was purchased, rezoned and added to Duquesne's EMI District.
+Containing 6,368 square feet (0.1462 acres) and described in Figure 2.2, the site included an existing red brick and concrete building, surface parking, and a Public Right of Way.